Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Pöschl-Teller potentials

-Since the Pöschl-Teller potential is even, we have $f^+_0(-x,z) = f^-_0(x,z)$.
-Furthermore, we can also write Jost solutions (see Appendix, Proposition \ref{changement})
+Since the Pöschl-Teller potential is even, we also have $f^+_0(-x,z) = f^-_0(x,z)$.
+At last, we can also write Jost solutions (see Appendix, Proposition \ref{NewExpF}) as:

-Let $[f,g] := fg'-f'g$ denote the Wronskian of functions $f$ and $g$.
-Equation \eqref{ES1} has no first-order terms, then the Wronskian of two solutions is constant.
+Since Equation \eqref{ES1} has no first-order terms, then the Wronskian of two solutions is constant.
 We can so define two specific Wronskians, which are independent of the variable $x$, named Jost functions $w_0$ and $s^\pm_0$, by

 and